 such a difficult topic to broach with a little one but you did well with it!

-Twitter: SaucyB
+SaucyB says

 Oh my goodness, tears in my eyes right now.
 How wonderful that he still remembers her.
 That story really touched my heart.